kartikluke/invoicefalcon.com/faq.md

 <br/>
 <br/>
 <br/>
-### I need help with my Invoice Falcon setup.
+### I need help with my Invoice Printer Pro setup.
 How can I contact you?
 Reach out to us on live chat by clicking on the button in the bottom right corner of your screen.

-Alternatively, you can also reach us from your Apps dashboard or send an email to [invoicefalcon@gmail.com](mailto:invoicefalcon@gmail.com).
+Alternatively, you can also reach us from your Apps dashboard or send an email to [invoicefalcon.shopify@gmail.com](mailto:invoicefalcon.shopify@gmail.com).